fanfanman/tweetme/README.md

 - Added Accounts app to store user profile
 - Modified model and views to enable multiple user relation and follow/unfollow toggle
 - Applied Django view manager to manage multi-user relations
-- 65% Completed
+- User profile completed
 - let's stop for a while, have McDonalds and continue at home

 ### Update October 22nd
 - Fixed home page to show only following tweets
 - Introduced Hashtag feature
-- 72% Completed, still a long way to go
+- Hashtag completed, still a long way to go

 ### Update October 24th
 - Introduced retweet feature
-- 76% Completed
+- New feature retweet completed

 ### Update October 26th
 - Added function to receive and add hashtags into database
 - Introduced like/unlike feature
-- 85% Completed
+- Like unlike feature completed

 ### Update October 28th
 - Introduced Reply feature